CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 * Don't maintain several file with exactly like content for same goal.
 * Get minimum and necessary logical processes in project.

-#### Security
+#### Security :star2::star2::star::star::star:

+:thumbsup: There are an authentication and authorization control the can be easy to use and apply inside the organization for the REST API.

+:eyes: The IAM Roles need to be more restricted: anyone can be anything with these roles!.
+And all internal request in POC is running over internet, it expose to be hacked!.

 #### Money

-Money, design of solution, performance, scalability, possible problems and limitations of solution.
+Money, possible problems and limitations of solution.